fbohz/fbohz.github.io/_posts/2020-08-21-css_cheatsheet.css_cheatsheet.markdown

 **`backface-visibility: hidden`**

-Whenever you work with animations and with `translate()`, many times `backface-visibility: hidden;` fixes it.
-So try to add it it if having issues
+Whenever you work with animations and with `translate()`, many times `backface-visibility: hidden;` fixes many errors.
+So try to add it, if you are having issues!

 **`overflow: hidden`**

-Another trick when an element is to big and is overflowing.
+Another trick when an element is too big and is overflowing.
 You can use `overflow: hidden` to fix it.

 **Pseudo Elements and Pseudo Classes**

-*Pseudo classes* are special state of a selector.
-For example `.btn:link` selects the elements on a special condition in this case when as link.
+*Pseudo classes* are a special state of a selector.
+For example `.btn:link` selects the elements on a special condition in this case when a button is a link.

 ```css
 .btn:link {